Chris1221/goldi/README.md

 ### Status

-`goldi` is not currently published on CRAN but is being resubmitted.

 The package is currently checked on `R-oldrel` (v`3.3.3`), `R-release` (v`3.4.0`), and `R-devel` (v`3.5.0`) on

 - [Ubuntu LTS 14.06 on Travis-CI](https://travis-ci.org/Chris1221/goldi)